 In 2026, the market for Forward Deployed Engineers is mature but still competitive.
 We've seen a stabilization of cash compensation, with less rapid acceleration than in previous years.
 However, specific expertise related to deploying generative AI models, large language models, or advanced data pipelines continues to command a premium.
 The market now values proven experience in bringing complex technical solutions to production in customer-facing environments more than just buzzword familiarity.
 Companies are seeking FDEs who can bridge the gap between modern technology and real-world business problems, ensuring high-value deployments.

 Recruiting from Scratch is a software-driven recruiting firm.
-We built our own recruiting software, which includes a proprietary database of over 200K+ Job Postings scraped from company career pages.
+We built our own recruiting software, Atlas (a 900k+ candidate database with semantic matching) and Spyglass (a LinkedIn sourcing extension).
 This allows us to track compensation data and market trends in real-time.
-Since 2019, we have made over 300 placements at more than 150 unique organizations, ranging from seed-stage startups to public companies like Palantir.
-We proactively source, vet, and deliver pre-qualified candidates for roles across all functions, including Forward Deployed Engineers.
+Since 2019, we have made over 300 placements at more than 150 unique organizations, including Palantir, Grindr, and Gemini.
+We work with companies at every stage of growth, from seed-stage startups to established public companies.
+We proactively source, vet, and deliver pre-qualified candidates across all functions — from Engineering and AI/ML to GTM and Leadership — typically in 29 days from open req to offer accepted.
+Our average candidate NPS is over 90.
+In our data from 300+ placements, the average salary for placed engineers is ~$96,794.
+Our contingency fee is typically 25-30% of the first year's base salary, paid only when a hire is made.
 We see compensation data from both the employer's and candidate's perspectives, giving us a complete view of the market.

 To attract top Forward Deployed Engineer talent, your compensation package needs to be competitive, especially in the $190,000 to $220,000 range for experienced candidates.
 Consider the balance of cash and equity for your company stage.
 Clear communication about the impact, challenges, and technical depth of the role will also be crucial in securing high-caliber candidates.
-For assistance with competitive compensation benchmarking and candidate sourcing, visit recruitingfromscratch.com/employers.
+If you're hiring Forward Deployed Engineers, Recruiting from Scratch can source pre-qualified candidates in an average of 29 days.
+Reach out at recruitingfromscratch.com.

 The median salary for a Forward Deployed Engineer in 2026 is $190,000 across all locations.
 This data is based on an analysis of 135 real job postings from our database.